nodejs/node/deps/npm/doc/misc/npm-config.md

 It is _not_ the path to a certificate file (and there is no "certfile" option).

+### cidr

+* Default: `null`
+* Type: String, Array, null

+This is a list of CIDR address to be used when configuring limited access tokens with the `npm token create` command.

 ### color

 * Default: true